Ijen Crater: A Very Memorable Experience!

 Plumes of thick toxic smoke, your whole body, and clothes reeking of a strong sulfur smell, a whole lake of pure sulfuric acid.
 All (and more) in the same place.
 How engaging is that?!

 Don’t run away yet.
 It is one of the most striking volcanoes in Java, and it has been one of my most striking travel experiences.

 Striking because of the place itself, obviously, but also for the men who work there.
 They are known as the “sulfur miners”, I’m sure you have heard of them before.
 They walk down to the heart of the crater to mine some sulfur deposits, accumulate the obtained sulfur rocks in their bamboo baskets, and struggle back up to the crater rim.

-Top attraction on the island of Java, the Ijen Crater, or Kawah Ijen is a collection of superlatives.
+The top attraction on the island of Java, the Ijen Crater, or Kawah Ijen is a collection of superlatives.
 The crater of this active volcano is home to the world’s largest lake of sulfuric acid.
 Its pH is 0.5 (the closer to zero the more acidic).
-This is close the most acidic liquid you can find on the planet.
+This is close to the most acidic liquid you can find on the planet.
 Its turquoise color is as bewitching as the lake is potentially dangerous.